Cardiff City F.C.

 Cardiff City is the only team from outside England to have won the FA Cup, doing so in 1927.
 They have also reached three other cup finals in English competitions, the 1925 FA Cup final against Sheffield United, the 2008 FA Cup final against Portsmouth and the 2012 Football League Cup final against Liverpool, suffering defeat on each occasion.
-They have competed in the Premier League for two seasons (2013–14 and 2018–19) and have never entered the UEFA Champions League.
 They have won the Welsh Cup on 22 occasions, making them the second-most successful team in the competition's history behind Wrexham.

 With the exception of a short period this century, the team has played in home colours of blue and white since 1908, from which their nickname "The Bluebirds" derives.
 Cardiff's first permanent ground was Ninian Park, which opened in 1910; it remained in use for 99 years until the club moved into the Cardiff City Stadium in 2009.
 Cardiff has long-standing rivalries with nearby clubs Swansea City, with whom they contest the South Wales derby, and Bristol City, with whom they contest the Severnside derby.
 The club's record appearance holder is Billy Hardy, who made 590 appearances in a 20-year playing spell with Cardiff City, and their record goalscorer is Len Davies with 179 goals.